-Source: 2022 Profile of Older Floridians - Calculated using U.S. Health Resources & Services Administration and AGID
+Source: 2022 Profile of Older Floridians - Calculated using U.S. Health Resources & Services Administration and AGID adults are homebound and live on their own.

-Mental health is essential for good overall health.
-In older adults, declining health and isolation are risks for mental disorders such as depression and anxiety.
-Many older adults are homebound and live on their own.
 If their spouse has recently died and there are no family members or friends nearby, they may lack the social connections they need to thrive.
 The prevalence of mental disorders amongst older adults and the lack of access to treatment have major implications for Northeast Florida residents.
 When mental disorders are left untreated, results can include difficult rehabilitation after an illness and an increased risk of cardiovascular disease as well as a greater chance of death from illness and suicide.
 Older Adults make up approximately 18% of suicides (www.webmd.com/healthy-aging/features/suicide-rates-older-adults).
 Per the Centers for Disease Control and Prevention, in 2020, among the nearly 46,000 suicides that took place in the U.S.,9,137 were attributed to people age 65 and up.